sbarili/Barili_CSCS2270_FinalProject/README.md

 //OPEN ISSUES/BUGS
 /*
-invalid menu options in soe cases may cause a segmentation fault or endless loop.
+invalid menu options in some cases may cause a segmentation fault or endless loop.
 I attempted to eliminate most edge cases but I'm not sure if I got all of them
 */